upbound/docs/content/knowledge-base/enable-sso.md

 Upbound offers SSO and Directory Sync in a customized wizard setup.
 You can configure SSO only or add Directory Sync after you enable SSO.

-### SSO
+### Single sign-on

 SSO increases security and decreases common password or authentication problems.
-When a user attempts to login to an application, the SSO workflow transparently redirects the authentication request to an already trusted identity provider.
+When a user attempts to log in to an application, the SSO workflow transparently redirects the authentication request to an already trusted identity provider.
 The Upbound implementation of SSO supports Security Assertion Markup Language (SAML) and OpenID Connect (OIDC) protocols to communicate between your IdP and Upbound.

 If your organization requires SSO due to compliance or security restrictions, each time you integrate a new third party application, you must configure SSO in the new application.

-### Directory Sync
+### Directory sync

-Directory sync implements the additional benefit of automatically updating users in third-party applications when your internal directory changes.
-For example, when you add the user to a directory like Microsoft AD, you can user Directory Sync to create a new user in your Upbound account..
+Directory sync adds the benefit of automatically updating users in third-party applications when your internal directory changes.
+For example, when you add the user to a directory like Microsoft AD, you can user Directory Sync to create a new user in your Upbound account.
 Another benefit of Directory Sync is offboarding.
-Directory Sync allows you to mitigate security risks by automatically deleting users from your Upbound account as soon as you deactive or remove them from your directory.
+Directory Sync allows you to mitigate security risks by automatically deleting users from your Upbound account as soon as you deactivate or remove them from your directory.
 Directory Sync provides increased security and automatic user management from a centralized location.

 If your organization wants to manage access through your Microsoft AD, Google Workspace, Okta, or other directory, you can configure Upbound to automatically sync user accounts.

 ## Prerequisites

-Before you begin, reach out to [our support team](https://www.upbound.io/contact) to enable SSO in your organization.
+Before you begin, reach out to [the Upbound support team](https://www.upbound.io/contact) to enable SSO in your organization.

-You will need:
+To enable SSO, you need:

 - An Upbound account with administrative permissions to the organization
 - An existing Identity Provider (IdP) with administrative permissions to create the configuration

-## Configure your IdP for SSO
+## Configure your identity provider for single sign-on

-After contacting our support team for SSO access, you will receive a link to configure your IdP with Upbound.
+After contacting our support team for SSO access, Upbound sends link to configure your IdP with Upbound.
 You can use the predefined workflows for your specific IdP or create a custom SAML or OIDC connection.

-### Enable standard SSO
+### Enable single sign-on

 Walk through the workflow in your provided link to enable SSO.
-The requirements differ for each IdP, but you may be required to provide:
+The requirements differ for each IdP, but you may need:

 - An IdP metadata XML file
 - An IdP SSO link